 7/ Make sure you have any Travel Visas that you may need.
 This includes Visas for any country you may have a stopover in.

 8/ Start getting your currency together.
 Whilst ATM machines are in the South Pacific you should still carry some currency with you to get started.
 Ask for smaller denominations only.

 9/ Start watching the weather in Australia and New Zealand.
 This should give you a guide on what to pack and what to be prepared for.

 11/ Make sure you put luggage tags on your baggage and the address is back to someone in your home city who is home!.
 Never ever put your own home address on your baggage unless someone will be home to receive the bags if they get lost.
-You do not want to know how may times I have had clients declare their bags are missing, to then arrive home 4 weeks later and find they are sitting on their door step.
+You do not want to know how many times I have had clients declare their bags are missing, to then arrive home 4 weeks later and find they are sitting on their doorstep.

-12/ Leave a copy of your itinerary with a friend and/or loved ones so they can find you if any emergencies.
+12/ Leave a copy of your itinerary with a friend and/or loved ones so they can find you in any emergencies.

 13/ Get your cell phone unlocked if you plan to use it in Australia and New Zealand.
-Roaming rates are a big rip off.
+Roaming rates can be a big rip-off.
 Buy a sim card when you arrive and advise your Travel Agent and family of your phone number.